 We got a slow start to the next day and drove over to our storage site.
 Despite varying opinions on how Tetris was to be won, the day went by largely without incident, and after the load-in, we rejoined Moose in the car, dropped off the Uhaul and were finally off to Cleveland.
-We arrived just in time to see a community theater production of How I Saved Pizza Night starring my sister (LJ).
+We arrived just in time to see a community theater production of How I Saved Pizza Night starring my oldest sister as lead martyr.
 It was a packed house, missing only my Father, a day out on a camping trip on the French River.
 We still had ten people, three dogs, five cats and way too many large personalities for one house.
 After a quick shower and some triage, I rattled off some pizza-aid and a massive pitcher of margaritas, which made the comedy of errors just a little more hilarious.
 After a shower, Y was back from the dead, and pizza, beer and tequila were on hand.

 There were definitely private nips of water-bottle tequila, as the homefront was not nearly as serene as we had hoped, and moving, if you’ve never done it, sucks cocks in librarian hell, which is a special sort of hell where everything has to be organized just so then completely re-organized ad nauseum and it is absolutely the worst type of sweaty and musty boredom.
 Meanwhile, in the domestic animal kingdom, Moose was mostly just happy to take a shit, as he had been holding it (despite our efforts and encouragement to the contrary) for something like 27 hours.
 Y applauded his efforts, and I almost wish I could have been there.
 That’ll do, cat.
 That’ll do.

 The remainder played a homebrew game my brother-in-law had brought into the household lexicon a few years back called Marbles, a sort of cross between Parcheesi and Sorry! with movement rules akin to the fine drinking game of Kings.
-My middle sister, Alyssa, the cocky little shit, soundly trounced us all again, even after Y had ground her ax into some whiskey.
-The two of us stayed up until 2 with Fourth and her boyfriend, rapping about the journey.
+My middle sister, a cocky little shit, soundly trounced us all again, even after Y had ground her ax into some whiskey.
+The two of us stayed up until 2 with my youngest sister and her boyfriend, rapping about the journey.
 Bespoke boyfriend and I reveled in the gift of gab together.
 Our respective partners’ eye rolls eventually muffled the conversation, and we slowly ventured to the quiet and heavy sleep of the gods.
 After a nip or two of tequila.
 The bedroom tequila came in handy over the next few days.

 J’s family is a close-knit crew, with sizable temperments and laughs to match.
 Gatherings can get rowdy and games are played with an impassioned competitiveness.
-After somehow being decimated in Marbles (J’s sister, Aly, has a preternatural ability for the game) yet again, and the departure of the guest of honor for a trip to Mexico, things began to wind down a bit.
+After somehow being decimated in Marbles (J’s middle sister has a preternatural ability for the game) yet again, and the departure of the guest of honor for a trip to Mexico, things began to wind down a bit.
 The last of us stayed up drinking and softly chatting into the night until exhaustion consumed us once more.

 Home was more than the standard hectic, and beggars can’t be choosers.
 We spent the next few days planning, hiding, visiting parks and eating and drinking.
 There was a bomb-ass Dai cucumber salad and Rainbow Trout dinner we threw together, but we were mostly doing slug impressions.
-We dodged hangouts with my childhood Cleveland friends, because we simply weren’t up for it.
+We dodged hangouts with my childhood Cleveland friends because we simply weren’t up for it.
 It was all we could do to take deep metaphorical breaths and prepare for liftoff.
 The nasty flash cold I got didn’t help, either.

 The pill of this adventure is something most people balk at to begin with let alone swallow, and my family, being more or less forced into the position of accomplices, have been as understanding and empathetic as they ever have been.
 Which is sometimes, seemingly, not at all.
 The magnitude of happenings in my parents’ household (my sister and her family are there temporarily while she and her husband lock down a house after a move from the south) helped us keep perspective.
 Neither of us really appreciate or even trust cheerleaders, and the genuine farewell embraces and well-wishes were icing on not overstaying a welcome.